oven-sh/bun/docs/api/utils.md

 // => 167

 const array = Array(1024).fill({ a: 1 });
-// Arrays are usually not stored contiguously in memory, so this will not return a useful value. estimateDirectMemoryUsageOf(array);
+// Arrays are usually not stored contiguously in memory, so this will not return a useful value (which isn't a bug). estimateDirectMemoryUsageOf(array);
 // => 16
 ```